Hasanain-ali/hasanain-ali.github.io/_pages/cv.md

 ---

 {% include base_path %}
-A summary of my professional background is given below.
+A summary of my research background is given below.
 For the complete CV, kindly [email me](hasnain.ali@ntu.edu.sg).

 Education